Volunteering with the Ottawa Food Bank

 Individuals, students, and families looking to volunteer on a regular basis throughout the year must attend a Volunteer information Session (less than an hour in length).
 These sessions provide information on the Ottawa Food Bank, volunteer opportunities, and include a tour of our facility.

-Corporate and community groups interested in booking a group food sorting shift at the Ottawa Food Bank or participating in our Community Harvest farming program should email Jo-Anne for more information and to book a shift.
+Corporate and community groups interested in booking a group food sorting shift at the Ottawa Food Bank or participating in our Community Harvest farming program should email Jo-Anne for more information and to book a shift. **PLEASE NOTE: THESE VOLUNTEER OPPORTUNITIES ARE CURRENTLY FULL AND BEING BOOKED INTO FEBRUARY**

 How to sign up for an upcoming Volunteer Information Session or to volunteer at a Special Event or on our farm: